syncfusion-content/asp.netmvc-docs/aspnetmvc/ReportDesigner/Getting-Started.md

 ### WebAPI Routing

-1. Right-click the project and select Add and select Global.asax file from the listed templates.
+1. Right-click the project and select Add and select `Global Application Class` from the listed templates.

     ![](Getting-Started_images/Getting-Started_img5.png)